 |Rent (1 bedroom apartment)||$1,200|

 |Internet (60Mbps line)||$96.50|

 |Loaf of bread||$3.03|

-While Calgary may not be at the top of everyone’s list when it comes to the tech industry, the fact is that the city and it’s economy is growing at a steady pace and shows no signs of slowing.
+While Calgary may not be at the top of everyone’s list when it comes to the tech industry, the fact is that the city and its economy are growing at a steady pace and shows no signs of slowing.
 There are quite literally hundreds of positions for cyber security professionals available on job boards.

 The average salary for a cyber security analyst in Calgary is $79,000 while cyber security specialists can earn up to $155,000 a year.
 The cost of living when compared to other cities and the average income is also very favourable: